LeslieDancey/FME_Desktop_Advanced/parameters_and_fme.md

 The prompts should be “Enter your email address” and "Enter your company name."

 When done the Navigator window looks like this:

+**5) **Use User Parameter – Method 1

+There are a number of ways to extract the value from a user parameter into a workspace.
+We’ll use a different way for each parameter, just to illustrate the different methods.

+So, firstly open the parameters dialog for the AttributeCreator.
+This transformer is what currently creates the attributes for the output.

+Click in the Value field for the AuthorName attribute.
+Click on the drop-down arrow, then select User Parameter > UserNameParam.

+Once done the value field will change to a special icon and show the parameter that was chosen:

+While in this dialog, click on the AuthorEmail and AuthorCompany fields, and press the minus button to delete them.
+That's just so we can demonstrate dealing with these a different way: